ga-adi-macaron/Course-Materials/lessons/workflow-and-dev-tools/git-github-lesson/readme.md

 7. Enter a title and description for your pull request
 8. Click 'Send pull request'

-> Check: Does the https://github.com/ga-students/forking-exercise have  new pull requests from your students?

 Think about this flow because we'll be using it throughout the course!

-## Independent Practice (10 mins)

-Use the skills you just learned to turn in the command line lab.
-It's fine if you haven't finished it yet, you can continue to make commits and have them show up in your pull request.

 ## Independent Practice: Assess (10 mins)